 Then give each guest 5 clothes pegs to clip onto their clothes.
 Explain how players can take a peg anytime they catch another saying one of the banned words.
 The player who collects the most pegs wins.
 Players who lose pegs early can remain in the game and try and win their pegs back.

 Each person shares two truths and one truth that isn’t (aka a lie).
 Their lie must be believable, so that it’s harder to guess.

 Now everyone tries to figure out which one’s the lie.
 Once discovered, players can share more about the lie and their truths.

 Everyone gets the name of a famous person taped to their back, and works the room, asking Yes/No questions to learn who they are.
 They are only allowed to ask each person one question, before moving on.

 The player who can guess who they are with the least number of questions is the winner.

-You’ll also need a pack of sentences that you’ve written and cut into strips.
+This game is like Chinese Whispers, only with drawing.
+You’ll need a sketchpad and pens.
+Arrange the room so everyone is on the floor in a circle.
+You’ll also need a small of 3-5 sentences that you’ve written, cut into strips and placed in a hat.
 Only you will have access to this pack.
 Here are some examples:

 - The boy started crying when he accidentally let go of his balloon.